SummaryRead the full fact sheet

 Parental grief can also be intensified after the death of a teenager or young adult.
 The death can be a significant loss to parents and other close adults, creating more intense emotions than if the person had lived a longer life.

-For more information see the pages on Grief and Grief – support services.
+For more information see the pages on and .

 The deceased person may have already organised and prepaid their funeral.
 In this case, there should be detailed information about who to contact and the deceased person will have been given a receipt for payment and a prepaid funeral contract.